LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 170 gr.
 Partition round-nose (.252 BC/.256 SD) at 2200 fps.
 This old stalwart has killed more deer for more years than any other cartridge in existence.

 There is little to say about the .270 which Jack O’Connor did not say in his thirty-one years at Outdoor Life magazine.
 The .270 is ideal for open country deer hunting.
-It shoots as flat, or more so, than a .25-06, and hits as hard as a .30-06.
+It shoots as flat (or flatter) than a .25-06, and hits as hard as a .30-06.
 Throw in tolerable recoil and it’s no surprise it won this test.
-If it has a draw-back, it is the fact there are no bullets made for it heavier than 160 grains.
+If it has a drawback, it is the fact there are no bullets made for it heavier than 160 grains.
 A handicap if you hunt grizzly bear, unimportant if you stick to deer.
 Ammo’s easy to find as well.

 The over-hyped 6.5 Creedmoor is for real.
 It has a better case design than its nearest rival, the .260 Remington.
 Since it originated as a competition cartridge, it is more accurate than most hunters will ever need.
 Hand loaders may experience blown primers if they get too close to the 6.5 CM’s maximum allowable pressure, which limits its development potential.
 Most factory rounds are now loaded 4000 - 5000 PSI lower than the SAAMI approved limit to avoid this problem.